 The Kilopower team conducted the experiment in four phases.
 The first two phases, conducted without power, confirmed that each component of the system behaved as expected.
-During the third phase, the team increased power to heat the core incrementally before moving on to the final phase.
-The experiment culminated with a 28-hour, full-power test that simulated a mission, including reactor startup, ramp to full power, steady operation and shutdown.
+During the third phase, the team increased the power to heat the core incrementally before moving on to the final phase.
+The experiment culminated with a 28-hour, full-power test that simulated a mission, including reactor startup, ramp to full power, steady operation, and shutdown.

-Throughout the experiment, the team simulated power reduction, failed engines and failed heat pipes, showing that the system could continue to operate and successfully handle multiple failures.
+Throughout the experiment, the team simulated power reduction, failed engines, and failed heat pipes, showing that the system could continue to operate and successfully handle multiple failures.

 “We put the system through its paces,” said Gibson.
 “We understand the reactor very well, and this test proved that the system works the way we designed it to work.
 No matter what environment we expose it to, the reactor performs very well.”